-Criteria | Fixed Deposit Nominee | Legal Heir |
+| Criteria | Fixed Deposit Nominee | Legal Heir |

-Definition | Person nominated by account holder to receive fixed deposit amount in case of account holder's death | Individuals entitled to inherit assets and liabilities of a deceased person under the Laws of Succession |
+| Definition | Person nominated by the account holder to receive the FD amount in case of the account holder's demise. | Individuals entitled to inherit assets and liabilities of a deceased person under the Laws of Succession |

-Ownership of assets | Nominee does not become owner of fixed deposit amount | Legal Heirs are owners of the fixed deposit amount |
+| Ownership of assets | Nominee does not become the owner of the FD amount | Legal Heirs are owners of the FD amount. |

-Transfer of assets | Nominees can claim and receive fixed deposit amount from the bank without any legal formalities | Legal Heirs may need to provide legal documents, such as death certificate, will, and probate order, to claim and receive the fixed deposit amount |
+| Transfer of assets | Nominees can claim and receive fixed deposit amount from the bank without any legal formalities | Legal Heirs may need to provide legal documents, such as death certificate, will, and probate order, to claim and receive the fixed deposit amount |

-Entitlement | Account holders can nominate any person as nominee | Determined based on the Laws of Succession and cannot be changed by the deceased account holder |
+| Entitlement | Account holders can nominate any person as nominee | Determined based on the Laws of Succession and cannot be changed by the deceased account holder |

-Rights to transfer | Nominees cannot transfer fixed deposit amount to anyone else | Legal heirs have the right to transfer the fixed deposit amount to their accounts or to distribute it among themselves as per the Laws of Succession |
+| Rights to transfer | Nominees cannot transfer fixed deposit amount to anyone else | Legal heirs have the right to transfer the fixed deposit amount to their accounts or to distribute it among themselves. |

 In some instances wherein the account holder does not leave behind any official document (or will) before their unfortunate demise, their legal heirs can access funds.